 How Many Seeds in a Pumpkin? by Margaret McNamara, illustrated by G. Brian Karas

 Do the biggest pumpkins have the most seeds?
 How many seeds are in a pumpkin?
 No doubt these kinds of questions will arise with your kids or in a classroom as the pumpkin is opened up and carved!
 Use this picture book to show different math strategies to figure it out!
 The kids in the classroom come up with ideas.
 There’s counting by Twos Club.
 And counting by Fives Club.
 The smallest pumpkin seeds are counted by Charlie who decides to count by Tens.
 From observing the small differences in pumpkins to hypothesizing why a pumpkin would produce more seeds, this is a great picture book to also demonstrate the scientific method.
-The nice thing about this book is that no one will notice how much they are learning about STEM; they will be enthralled in a very good story! [picture book, ages 4 and up]
+The nice thing about this book is that no one will notice how much they are learning about STEM; they will be enthralled by a very good story! [picture book, ages 4 and up]

 Now that it’s time to choose a pumpkin for a jack-o’-lantern, did you ever wonder how that pumpkin came to be or why it’s orange?
 Did you know it was green first and then yellow?
 Follow the life cycle of your jack-o’-lantern from seed to pumpkin and use this book for a Halloween teachable moment! [nonfiction picture book, ages 4 and up]